 Buddha the enlightened one was born in India between 5th to 4th BCE.
 He is recognised as the founder of Buddhism.
-His teachings are based around duhkha (suffering), its origin, progression and finally how to end it and achieve Nirvana.
+His teachings are based around duhkha (suffering), its origin, progression and finally how to end it and reach Nirvana.
 Buddha attained Nirvana under the Bodhi tree, which means he broke out of the cycle of rebirth.

 Buddha taught a spiritual path that included ethical training and meditative practices.
 His teachings are referred to as Dharma, which show the righteous path of living and attaining Nirvana.